Submitted by Pielow Prescille, of Sault Ste. Marie, Ontario.

 Submitted by Judy Murdoch, from Aurora, Ontario, Canada

-James W. (Jim) Keenan was born and raised in Latchford, Ontario and educated as a Professional Forester at the University of Toronto.
+James W. Keenan, who went by Jim, was born and raised in Latchford, Ontario and educated as a Professional Forester at the University of Toronto.
 He spent most of his career in the Department of Lands and Forests/Ministry of Natural Resources, living and working in the communities of Kenora, Pembroke, Tweed, and finally Toronto.

 In Toronto, much of his career was spent in the Parks Branch.
 He developed the first Parks Classification system, the foundation of which is still used today and has been adopted by Parks organizations near and far.
 He served as Executive Director of both the Parks and the Lands and Waters Branches and later became an Assistant Deputy Minister with the Ministry of Natural Resources.
 His next steps took him away from MNR to the Management Board of Cabinet (Ontario) as Assistant Secretary.